-But what about bubblies?
 Sparkling wines can be just as much fun in summer as they are on New Year’s Eve or other special occasions.
-And you don’t need a special occasion to have a bit of the bubblie.
-Remember, even though we talk a lot about champagne as applying to any sparkling wine, real champagne only comes from that region of France.
+And you don’t need a special occasion to have a bit of the bubbly.
+Remember, even though we talk a lot about champagne as applied to any sparkling wine, real champagne only comes from that region of France.

 So, here are a few ideas you might want to try.
 Liquor laws and distributions vary widely from state to state, so some of these may not be available in your wine shop, or even in your area.
 Your wine merchant will be happy to help you choose something similar or may be able to order some.

 Blanc de Blancs.
 If you really want to splurge, this might be a good choice.
-Chardonnay, the dominant grape variety used in all cuvees, is the foundation of this style.
-Blanc de Blancs champagne is rich and ripe with candied citrus, ginger and herb notes.
+Chardonnay, the dominant grape variety used in all high-end sparkling wine, is the foundation of this style.
+Blanc de Blancs champagne is rich and ripe with candied citrus, ginger, and herb notes.
 Balanced and bright, it offers a mouthwatering finish.
 The cost for this one ranges from around $30 to $60 a bottle.

 So, there’s a sparkling wine for any occasion or none at all.
 Explore and see what you like.
 Do you have any suggestions of your own?
 Click on the comments link below and share it.